devcontainers/devcontainers.github.io/_implementors/reference.md

 #### <a href="#labels" name="labels" class="anchor"> Metadata in image labels (proposal) </a>

-You can include dev container configuration and Feature metadata in prebuilt images via [image labels](https://docs.docker.com/config/labels-custom-metadata/), such that, the image and the built-in features can be used with a devcontainer.json (image-, Dockerfile- or Docker Compose-based) that does not repeat the dev container config or feature metadata.
-Other tools should be able to record the same metadata without necessarily using features themselves.
+You can include dev container configuration and Feature metadata in prebuilt images via [image labels](https://docs.docker.com/config/labels-custom-metadata/), such that, the image and the built-in Features can be used with a devcontainer.json (image-, Dockerfile- or Docker Compose-based) that does not repeat the dev container config or Feature metadata.
+Other tools should be able to record the same metadata without necessarily using Features themselves.

 The metadata label is **automatically added** when you pre-build using the Dev Container CLI (or most Dev Container spec supporting tools) and includes settings from devcontainer.json and any referenced Dev Container Features.